Danby railway station

 Danby is a railway station on the Esk Valley Line, which runs between Middlesbrough and Whitby via Nunthorpe.
-The station, situated 15 mi 9 chain west of Whitby, serves the villages of Ainthorpe and Danby, Scarborough in North Yorkshire, England.
+The station, situated 15 mi 9 chain west of Whitby, serves the villages of Ainthorpe and Danby, North Yorkshire, England.
 It is owned by Network Rail and managed by Northern Trains.

 History

 The station was opened by the North Eastern Railway on 2 October 1865, following the opening of the route between Castleton and Grosmont.

 The station was host to a camping coach between 1936 and 1939.
 Camping coaches were holiday accommodation offered by many railway companies in the United Kingdom from the 1930s.
 The coaches were old passenger vehicles no longer suitable for use in trains, which were converted to provide sleeping and living space at static locations.